Welcome to the story of the Comerford, Comberford and Quemerford families

 ● a photograph of the Irish film-maker Joe Comerford.

-● photographs from Saint Canice’s Cathedral, Kilkenny, Ballybur Castle, Danganmore Castle, Saint Mary’s Church, Callan, Kells, Kilree, and The Rower, Co Kilkenny, from Saint Stephen’s Green, Dublin, and from Pipe Hall, near Lichfield.
+● photographs from Saint Canice’s Cathedral, Kilkenny, Ballybur Castle, Danganmore Castle, Coolgreany House in Co Kilkenny, the Hole in the Wall, Kilkenny, Saint Mary’s Church, Callan, Kells, Kilree, and The Rower, Co Kilkenny, from Saint Stephen’s Green, Dublin, and from Pipe Hall, near Lichfield.

 ● details of the Comerford Greene family of Cork and Dublin.

 ● In September 2010, I added details of the extraordinary story of Mary Comerford, Countess de Créquy, who was born in Athy, Co Kildare.
 She is said to have poisoned her husband in France shortly before the French Revolution, escaped to England, and lived for another ten years as an aristocratic widow in London, where she had an amazing pedigree drawn up for her in the College of Arms, claiming descent from the Comberford family of Comberford in Staffordshire.

 ● More information on the Comerfords of Bunclody and Dublin, added in November 2010.

 ● A profile of the Cork-born actor Paddy Comerford, following his death in November 2010.

 ● A profile of Pierce Comerford of Coolgreany House, Co Kilkenny, added in March 2011.

 ● additional information on the descendants of the Comerford family in Skerries, Co Dublin, added in March 2011.